We depend upon volunteers and other partners to leverage maximum support for resource protection.

 Monkton wildlife crossing

-Reptiles and amphibians are the vertebrate group most sensitive to road mortality.
-Monkton Road happens to be right in between crucial breeding habitat and over-wintering habitat for the endangered Blue-Spotted salamander.
-Since it takes these amphibians approximately 5-6 minutes to cross the road, mortality risk is high.
-Over the past few years, concerned citizens have rallied together along with the Town of Monkton to raise funds, design, and implement a wildlife crossing under the road to insure safe travel.
+Reptiles and amphibians are the vertebrate groups most sensitive to road mortality.
+Monkton Road happens to be right in between crucial breeding habitat and over-wintering habitat for the Blue-Spotted Salamander, a species of Special Concern in Vermont.
+Since it takes these amphibians approximately 5-6 minutes to cross the road and they are nearly invisible to drivers, mortality risk is high.
+Over the past few years, concerned citizens have rallied together along with the Town of Monkton to raise funds, design, and implement a wildlife crossing under the road to ensure safe travel.

 ahead of the storm